Are you building a custom gaming rig and unsure whether you can SLI two different GPUs? Then here we will try to dispel your concerns.

-This along with the fact that all, but the RTX 3090, from the RTX 30 series (i.e the RTX 3070 and the RTX 3080) lack an NVLINK connector indicate the end of the SLI era is nigh.
+This, along with the fact that all, but the RTX 3090, from the RTX 30 series (i.e., the RTX 3070 and the RTX 3080) lack an NVLINK connector, indicates the end of the SLI era is nigh.

 What Can You Do with Your Second NVIDIA Graphics Card?

-It should be clear by now that if two NVIDIA cards are NOT the same, you cannot SLI them.
+It should be clear by now that you cannot SLI them if two NVIDIA cards are NOT the same.

-So what can you do if you have a spare NVIDIA graphics card laying around.
-Well other than selling it off, you can actually install it for a few uses.
+So what can you do if you have a spare NVIDIA graphics card?
+Besides selling it off, you can install it for a few uses.

 1. Set it Up for NVIDIA Physx

-If you want to improve your gaming performance, on certain games, especially on older titles, you could setup your second card as a dedicated PhysX card.
+If you want to improve your gaming performance on specific games, especially older titles, you could set up your second card as a dedicated PhysX card.
 You can set a particular card as a dedicated PhysX card via the NVIDIA control panel.

 What is Nvidia PhysX?

-As the name suggests, NVIDIA PhysX is a critical physics related engine.
-It was fairly popular a decade ago, however, its relevance has somewhat diminished recently with only a handful of latest games supporting hardware accelerated PhysX.
+As the name suggests, NVIDIA PhysX is a critical physics-related engine.
+It was pretty popular a decade ago; however, its relevance has diminished recently, with only a handful of the latest games supporting hardware-accelerated PhysX.

-For a complete list of PhysX supported game, visit this page.
+For a complete list of PhysX-supported games, visit this page.

-VolnaPC.com actually conducted a study on whether a PhysX card can improve the gaming performance or not.
-The study is outdated, but for the games that do support PhysX it is still relevant.
+VolnaPC.com conducted a study on whether a PhysX card can improve gaming performance.
+The study is outdated, but it is still relevant for the games that support PhysX,

 Here are the results:

-However, pairing an old GPU for PhysX with a new powerful GPU can in fact damage the performance.
-The older GPU can bottleneck the newer high performing graphics card.
+However, pairing an old GPU for PhysX with a new powerful GPU can damage the performance.
+The older GPU can bottleneck the more current high-performing graphics card.

-You will need to test and benchmark the performance difference with and without a dedicated PhysX card.
+You must test and benchmark the performance difference with and without a dedicated PhysX card.

 How To Enable PhysX

-Enabling a dedicated card for PhysX is fairly simple.
+Helping a dedicated card for PhysX is pretty simple.